SSL Pending Shopify: Why It Happens and How to Fix It

 Data Encryption: Secures credit card details, passwords, and personal information.

-Trust Indicators: Displays padlock icons and “HTTPS” in browser addresses.
+Trust Indicators: Displays padlock icons and “HTTPS” in the browser address bar.

 Compliance: Meets PCI DSS requirements for online payments.